1. Legal information

 11.2 Any personal data you provide to us during your use of this website will be processed in accordance with current United Kingdom data protection laws and for one or more of the following purposes: (1) for the purpose or purposes specified in the relevant part of the website that you used to submit the information to us; (2) to enable us to supply you with any information or assistance that you have requested; (3) to enable us to provide you with information about us, our services and our events; and (4) for any other purpose for which you give your consent.

-11.3 If at any time you wish to have your name removed from our database, please email the Marketing Director (email@example.com)
+11.3 If at any time you wish to have your name removed from our database, or wish to contact us in relation to any other matter concerning the processing of your personal data, please email our Data Protection Officer (DPO@kingsleynapley.co.uk)

 12.1 When you access this website, your computer’s browser provides us with certain electronic information (such as your IP address, browser type and access time).